The Holmes County

 - Shot records for each of the children that would be on WIC

-To apply for WIC services: To learn more about WIC or to schedule an appointment, contact the WIC staff at the Holmes County Health District at 330-674-8455
+To learn more about WIC or to schedule an appointment, contact the WIC staff at the Holmes County Health District at 330-674-8455